 Similarly, in the established case of Taylor v OCS the Tribunal found that a profoundly deaf employee who was not provided with a sign language interpreter for the full duration of his dismissal and appeal hearing had been unfairly dismissed.
 This omission was complicated by the fact that, amongst other things, he had not been provided with any written information in advance of the hearing.
 He had not been able to effectively engage in the process or put forward his case.

-When it comes to unfair dismissal, the law is primarily concerned with whether the individual employer acted reasonably in all the circumstances.
+When it comes to unfair dismissal, the law is primarily concerned with whether the employer acted reasonably in all the particular circumstances.
 There is therefore no 'one size fits all' answer for every case.

 Though the adjustments recommended by the Tribunal in these cases may seem onerous, every case depends on its own facts.
 In most cases only minimal adjustments, easily achieved, will be necessary.
 What is 'reasonable' will largely be driven by the employee's personal abilities and challenges.